Arkanosis/socksfinder/README.md

 Options:
     --cooccurrences          Show the co-occurrences matrix instead of the page names.
     -h, --help               Show this screen.
+    --hostname=<hostname>    Hostname to resolve to find the network interface to serve the index [default: localhost].
     --order=<order>          Order of results, none can be faster and consume less memory [default: none].
                              Valid orders: none, count_decreasing, count_increasing, alphabetical.
+    --port=<port>            Port on which to serve the index [default: 8080].
     --threshold=<threshold>  Number of different contributors, 0 for all of them [default: 0].
     --version                Show version.
 ```